|

 CCS has established a

-reputation as one of the nation's leading arts education institutions by providing
+reputation as one of the nation's leading arts education institutions by

-the professional world.
+in the professional world.
 In fact, the College has one of the world’s most

 recognized programs in transportation design and places more graduates in the